Home >course-offerings > College Credit

 College In the Schools (CIS) Opportunities

 INFINITY Online offers certain courses as concurrent courses.
 If a student meets the requirements, they may take the course to receive College in the Schools (CIS) credit and also receive High School credit.
 If a student does not meet the requirements, but would like to take the course for High School credit only, they may elect to do so when they register for their course with Infinity.
-(See qualifying criteria at the bottom of this page)

 How to Register for a CIS course with INFINITY and our college partner, Minnesota North College: